-Qualification Requirement Apply to Enrol by Limit Board of Studies: Inter national/Student Services CUP Applications to the programme close three weeks prior to the official course start dates.
+Qualification Requirement Apply to Enrol by Limit Board of Studies: Conti Board of Studies: Continuing and Bridging Education CUP Applications to the programme close three weeks prior to the official course start dates.
 Selection is based on previous academic record (NCEA or equivalent), or an internally administered test.
-Faculty of Commerce MBA GradDipBA Special application to programme by 10 December 2010 11 January 2011 MBM PGDipBM Special application to programme by: (a) 31 August 2010 for international students (b) 14 December 2010 for domestic students.
-2nd Monday in February Faculty of Creative Arts 5 BFA Intermediate The Head of School of Fine Arts must receive application for admission to FINT103 no later than the 15 November of the year preceding that for which admission is sought.
-11 January 2011 65 IS Q : 2 BFA(Hons) Special application to School by 1 November 2010 MFA Special application to School by 20 October 2010
+Faculty of Commerce MBA GradDipBA Special application to programme by 10 December 2011.
+10 January 2012 Faculty of Creative Arts BFA Intermediate The Head of School of Fine Arts must receive application for admission to FINT 103 no later than 15 November of the year preceding that for which admission is sought.
+10 January 2012 65 ISQ: 2 BFA(Hons) Special application to School by 1 November 2011.

-Faculty of Education BEd(Physical Education) Two applications required: 1.
-Apply for Programme Entry from 1 August 2010.
-Applications for Programme Entry close three weeks prior to the first official course start date or when the programme is full.
-2. Once accepted into the programme Apply to Enrol via the UC Contact Centre.
-1 week prior to first official course start date 50 BSpC Two applications required: 1.
-Apply for Programme Entry from 1 August 2010.
-Applications for Programme Entry close three weeks prior to the first official course start date or when the programme is full.
-2. Once accepted into the programme Apply to Enrol via the UC Contact Centre.
-1 week prior to first official course start date 35 BTchLn(ECE) BTchLn(Primary) DipTchLn(ECE) GradDipECTch GradDipTchLn(Primary) GradDipTchLn(Secondary) Two applications required: 1.
-Apply for Programme Entry from 1 August 2010.
-Applications for Programme Entry close three weeks prior to the first official course start date or when the programme is full.
-2. Once accepted into the programme Apply to Enrol via the UC Contact Centre.
-1 week prior to first official course start date CertLS 1 week prior to programme start date 50 MEd with a Certificate in Counselling Special application to school by 1 October 2010.
-11 January 2011 12 ISQ: 2 PGCertCT Special application to college due two weeks prior to programme commencement.
-2nd Monday in February 18 PGDipChFamPsyc Special application to school by 1 October 2010.
-12 November 2010 12 Faculty of Engineering and Fore estry BE(Hons) - First Professional Yea r Computer Engineering Apply to enrol by 5 December 2010.
-15 Chemical and Process Engineering Apply to enrol by 5 December 2010.
-63 Civil Engineering Apply to enrol by 5 December 2010.
-100 Electrical and Electronic Engineering Apply to enrol by 5 December 2010.
-105 Forest Engineering Apply to enrol by 5 December 2010.
-20 Mechanical Engineering Apply to enrol by 5 December 2010.
-95 Mechatronics Engineering Apply to enrol by 5 December 2010.
-30 Natural Resources Engineering Apply to enrol by 5 December 2010.
-25 MEFE (Fire Engineering) 11 January 2011 12 Faculty of Humanities and Soci al Sciences GradDipJ Special application to Programme by 15 November 2010 20 ISQ: 1 Faculty of Science BSLT - First Professional Year Special application to department by 1 November.
-First enrolment at UC: 10 December 2010 Other: 11 January 2010 40 ISQ: 4 MAud Special application to department by 1 November.
-2nd Monday in February 12 MGIS - Part I Special application to Department of Geography by 30 30 January 10
+MFA Special application to School by 20 October 2011.
+Faculty of Education BEd(Physical Education) Applications open from 1 July 2011.
+Applications for Programme Entry close when the programme is full or four weeks prior to the programme start date.
+55 BSpC Applications open from 1 July 2011.
+Applications for Programme Entry close when the programme is full or four weeks prior to the programme start date.
+45 BTchLn(EarlyChildhood) BTchLn(Primary) DipTchLn(EarlyChildhood) GradDipECTeach GradDipTchLn(Primary) GradDipTchLn(Secondary) Applications open from 1 July 2011.
+Applications for Programme Entry close when the programme is full or four weeks prior to the programme start date.
+CertLS Application for Award Entry to College.
+1 week prior to programme start date MEd with a Certificate in Counselling Special application to school by 1 October 2011.
+10 January 2012 12 ISQ: 2 PGCertCT Special application to College due two weeks prior to programme commencement.
+2nd Monday in February 18 PGDipChFamPsyc Special application to the Health Sciences Centre by 1 October 2011.
+10 November 2011 12 Faculty of Engineering and Fore estry BE(Hons) - First Professional Year Computer Engineering Apply to enrol by 1 December 2011.
+15 Chemical and Process Engineering Apply to enrol by 1 December 2011.
+63 Civil Engineering Apply to enrol by 1 December 2011.
+100 Electrical and Electronic Engineering Apply to enrol by 1 December 2011.
+105 Forest Engineering Apply to enrol by 1 December 2011.
+20 Mechanical Engineering Apply to enrol by 1 December 2011.
+95 Mechatronics Engineering Apply to enrol by 1 December 2011.
+30 Natural Resources Engineering Apply to enrol by 1 December 2011.
+25 MEFE (Fire Engineering) 10 January 2012 12 Faculty of Humanities and Soci ial Sciences GradDipJ Special application to Programme by 15 November 2011.
+20 ISQ: 1 Faculty of Science BSLP(Hons) - First Professional Year Special application to Department by 1 November 2011.
+First enrolment at UC: 10 December 2011 Other: 10 January 2012 40 ISQ: 4 MAud Special application to Department by 1 November 2011.
+2nd Monday in February 12 MGIS Part I Special application to Department of Geography by 30 January 2012.
+10 January 2012 10 MSc - Applied Psychology (Parts I and II) Special application to Department by 30 November 2011.
+Part II limited to those completing second year of professional programme.
+1 February 2012 15 MSc - Engineering Geology 10 January 2012 6

-MSc - Applied Psychology (Parts I and II) Special application to department by 30 November 2010.
-Part II limited to those completing second year of professional programme, 2nd Monday in February 15 MSc - Engineering Geology 11 January 2011 6 MSc - Hazard and Disaster Management 11 January 2011 15 PGCertAntaStud Special application to Gateway Antarctica by 1 August 2011.
-16 PGDipClinPsyc Special application to department by 30 September.
-2nd Monday in February 10 PGDipGIS 30 January 10
+MSc - Hazard and Disaster Management 10 January 2012 15 PGCertAntaStud Special application to Gateway Antarctica by 1 August 2011.
+16 PGDipClinPsyc Special application to Department by 30 September 2011.
+1 February 2012 10 PGDipGIS Special application to Department of Geography by 1 November 2011.
+10 January 2012 10